 Lucky for us, Snoopy Paws Cafe is pretty near to our University.
 About a 10-15 minute cab ride and we made it there.
 Though it’s on the outskirts, and nowhere near Central Bangalore, I found it a place worth visiting again.

-I’ll probably go again this month, who knows?
-Anyway, being a dog lover, I’ll be talking about the dogs first, then food.
-So if you’re here to know about the food, skip right to it.
+Before anything, let’s talk about the pricing first.
+Being a dog lover, I’ll be talking about the dogs first, then food.
+So in case you’re here to know about the food, skip right to it.

 Anyway, this is where it is:

 I’d never been to a dog’s cafe before.
-I wasn’t looking forward to it either for that matter, but a bud of mine was finding for one from some time and he found this one close.
-Well, I was ready to go along because he was going to pay for the cab ride.
-Technically, I paid it because I had the cash- but he owed me that.
+I wasn’t looking forward to it either, but a bud of mine was finding for one for some time and he found this one.

 Food was secondary to us.
 We had really come to Snoopy Paws Cafe to play with the cuties.
 Then we realized they actually charged to let us in the dogs’ fence.
 Moreover, we were there on a Saturday, a weekend which charged extra.
 So we decided to pay a couple of bucks more and get some food along with it.